What is MLD (Manual Lymphatic Drainage)?

-The effects of Manual Lymph Drainage are numerous and include general benefits to the nervous, immune and cardiovascular systems.
+The effects of Manual Lymph Drainage are numerous and include general benefits to the nervous, digestive, immune and cardiovascular systems.
 MLD is a great addition to other detox measures, as it encourages fluid flow in the connective tissues.
 Lymphatic massage by a certified lymphatic therapist has been known to be quite helpful with conditions like IBS, constipation, and abdominal discomfort.

 Post operative procedures like general surgery, liposuction, plastic surgeries, or reconstructive procedures are main reasons for targeted MLD to remove the hardening that takes place immediately after the surgery.
 Cancer patients whom have had surgery to remove tumors, infected cells, lymph nodes, and organs are recommended for Lymphatic care immediately after the removal.

 MLD is especially recommended for those who have lymphedema.
 It may be recommended by your physician to help reduce the lymph swelling which can develop over the course of your life.
 This condition develops usually after cancer treatment or any type of circulatory system disruption.